Is your team in need of a day out of the office? Or are you looking for a fun activity to entertain clients?

 3) Take a tour (with food and drink, of course)

 Tired of taking out of town team members or clients to the same boring restaurants?
-Riverside Food Tours ups the ante with a variety of food and drink tours.
+Cincinnati Food Tours ups the ante with a variety of food and drink tours.
 Their curated tours mix in a healthy dose of history to show your guests what Cincinnati is all about.

 4) Get stuck together… and escape!